 Walker Love is aware of the importance of managing your personal data, in accordance with current data protection legislation and industry standards.
 We are registered with the Information Commissioners Office (Reference Number: Z5326407).

 Please refer to the following Q&A which explains how we intend to process your personal data.

 Who is the Data Controller and how can you contact them?

-In the context of the service of legal documents and enforcement of court orders, investigations and enquiries, debt recovery activities, including collecting arrears of Local Government taxation, the Data Controller is the individual client or their agent, who instruct us.
+In the context of the service of legal documents and enforcement of court orders, we are generally acting on behalf of our clients (The Data Controller) and we are acting as Data Processors.
+However, with regards to some activities such as investigations and enquiries, debt recovery activities, including collecting arrears of Local Government taxation, the position can become more fluid and we can become Joint Data Controller or Data Controller.

 Why the personal data is needed and how it will be used?

 The principal reason for holding your data is to ensure that we can effect service of documents, enforce court orders or contact and communicate with you as quickly and conveniently as possible.
 Typically, this will be initiated by written correspondence, possible telephone contact, SMS and/or consented email.

 All incoming telephone calls and outgoing telephones calls via our Contact Centre are recorded not only for compliance and performance monitoring but also for training, development and fact verification purposes.
 Call recording is switched off when processing card payments via telephone.
 Payment card details are not retained by us.

 Other than your name and address, the information which may be incorporated in our communications will relate to the nature, value and source of any debt or other matter in which we are instructed.